Well, failing an MOT isn’t exactly uncommon. According to the Money Advice Service, “nearly two in five MOT tests are a fail first time”.

 You will need to repair all major and dangerous faults before you can book a retest.
 Most MOT centres will give you up specific time to get these repairs done and won’t charge you again if completed within the specified time, but this depends on which parts are being retested.

 You should hopefully feel far more informed when it comes to the ins and outs of MOT’s.
 We’ve covered what to do in advance of your test, things to look out for and MOT rules.
 Now all you need to do is put in the prep and book your MOT with the peace of mind that your car will be more likely to pass with flying colours.

 Would you like to know which components are likely to cause your car an issue at its next MOT?

-Check Car Guide today.
 We have analysed 700m MOT data points to accurately predict what is likely to go wrong.
 With Car Guide predictions you will be better informed about parts that are likely to fail an MOT.
-Check Car Guide today.
+Try our car check today.

 Frequently asked questions